 He received the Jerwood Award for Non-Fiction from the Royal Society of Literature in the United Kingdom and was shortlisted for the Gladstone History Book Prize.
 He is currently writing a book titled The Pure Theory of Religion for Oxford University Press.

-Susan Wessel received her B.A. in Music History and Theory from Smith College, and then went on to receive her JD from Harvard Law School.
+Susan Wessel received her B.A. in Music History and Theory with honors from Smith College, and then went on to earn her J.D. from Harvard Law School.
 She held legal positions in law firms in Germany and the United States, including serving as a member of the litigation department of the prestigious Skadden, Arps, Slate, Meagher & Flom in Boston.

 Her career path changed as she pursued graduate degrees in Theology and Religious Studies from Harvard Divinity School, Union Theological Seminary, and her Ph.D. with distinction from Columbia University.